Quickly exit this site by pressing the Escape key Leave this site

 Short-term insurance or temporary cover (for a period of up to 30 days) may not be valid to reclaim a seized vehicle.
 Please check the wording on the certificate or cover note.
 If in doubt, contact your insurer before you come to the pound.

-If we're not satisfied that your insurance is valid for the release of an impounded vehicle, we may ask you to provide written confirmation from your insurer.
+If we're not satisfied that your insurance is valid for the release of an impounded vehicle, we won't grant release of the vehicle.

 If you have a V5C/2 new keeper supplement, you'll need to register for a V5C before you can collect your vehicle.